yeshwanthkotha/dosa_restaurant_management_system/README.md

 <mark>**items.json:**</mark> Contains item details with their price and the total number of times they have been ordered.

+## How to Use the Project

+Running the Program
+1. Clone the repository from GitHub:
 ```bash
 git clone https://github.com/yourusername/dosa-orders.git